blue-button/implementation-guide/receive-using-direct.md

 <!--

 ## 4. Best Practices for Accepting Direct Messages
-With Blue Button, we are encouraging a secure and open network of health information exchange on behalf of the patient.
+With Blue Button+, we are encouraging a secure and open network of health information exchange on behalf of the patient.
 As a result, if your application becomes widely used, you may want to start using white and black lists to help prioritize and control messages that your application is receiving.
 You can also do this based on the trust anchors of the certificates used to sign messages that you are receiving.
 -->

 <!--